'That's greatness' - Curry sets NBA record

 The 33-year-old needed one three-point success on the night to equal the mark of 2,973 set by NBA legend Ray Allen.

-He got to 2,974 in the first quarter, prompting emotional celebrations.
+He got to 2,974 in the first quarter, and made five in all on the night.

 "I appreciate so much the way the fans embraced the moment with me and let me get kind of lost in it," said Curry.